Janadas Devan

-Janadas Devan (born 1954) is a former journalist and the current Chief of Government Communications at the Ministry of Communications and Information of Singapore, coordinating the government's public communications.
+Janadas Devan (born 1954) is a former journalist and the current Deputy Secretary at the Prime Minister’s Office of Singapore, and Senior Advisor at the Ministry of Digital Development and Information.
 He is also a director at the public policy think-tank Institute of Policy Studies (IPS).
 Janadas was formerly a senior editor of The Straits Times, the flagship English-language daily newspaper of Singapore Press Holdings.
 He is the son of C.V.
 Devan Nair, the third President of Singapore.
 Janadas studied at the National University of Singapore and Cornell University in New York.
 He is married to literary scholar Geraldine Heng.

 Career

 Before becoming a journalist, Janadas taught in universities in both Singapore and the United States.
 Subsequently, Janadas began working for The Straits Times and Radio Singapore International.
 His work at RSI was mainly focused on international politics, with a special emphasis on US politics.
 His weekly show was called Call from America, ranging from topics such as Barack Obama's presidential campaign to the War in Iraq.
 Janadas also wrote a column for The Straits Times.
 At one point, his contract with The Straits Times was terminated without any official explanation.
 He has stated that, "For reasons that remain unexplained, but which were clearly not journalistic, the column was halted."
 However, as of 2008, he is a regular contributor to the Straits Times.